I’m taking you to India today with this Healthy Chickpea Curry. Which is also known as (Chana Masala) and is a very

 - In small pot or rice cooker, cook the basmati rice and set aside.

-- Then in a medium sized pot add 3 tbsp of ghee or butter and then the ginger/garlic paste.
-Saute for one minute till fragrant before adding in the spices.
+- Then in a medium sized pot add the ghee or butter and then the ginger/garlic paste.
+Sauté for one minute till fragrant before adding in the spices.

 - Top with fresh cilantro, enjoy!

 Amount Per Serving: Calories: 1356Total Fat: 76gSaturated Fat: 51gTrans Fat: 0gUnsaturated Fat: 19gCholesterol: 48mgSodium: 1592mgCarbohydrates: 138gFiber: 38gSugar: 24gProtein: 47g